protontypes/open-sustainable-technology/README.md

 - [mizer](https://github.com/sizespectrum/mizer) - An R package to run dynamic multi-species size-spectrum models of fish communities.
 - [POSEIDON](https://github.com/CarrKnight/POSEIDON) - A fishery agent-based model.
 - [Karrot](https://github.com/karrot-dev/karrot-frontend) - Web application for organization of foodsaving groups worldwide.
-- [AquaCropR](https://bitbucket.org/anyelacamargo/aquacropr/) - Implementation of the AquaCrop crop growth model developed by FAO to address food security and assess the effect of the environment and management on crop production.
 - [openfoodnetwork](https://github.com/openfoodfoundation/openfoodnetwork) - An online marketplace for local food.
 It enables a network of independent online food stores that connects farmers and food hubs with individuals and local businesses.
 - [powerplant](https://github.com/Ecohackerfarm/powerplant) - Provides intelligent planting suggestions which maximize positive crop interaction for the mutual benefit of all your crops.
 - [Trefle](https://github.com/treflehq/trefle-api) - A botanical JSON REST API for plants species, allowing you to search and query over all the registered species, and build the next gardening apps and farming robots.